ndp/ndp.github.io/_posts/2012-01-16-getting-paid-by-locs.md

 When you've got these statistics, and people start to care about their line count number.
-People ask me&nbsp;what to do if you need to write new functionality?&nbsp;
+People ask me what to do if you need to write new functionality?